The commissioner has the powers reasonable and necessary to effectively exercise the authority granted by this chapter.

 (1) regulate the drilling, construction, modification, repair, and sealing of wells and borings;

-(3) register and examine monitoring well contractors;
+(3) examine and license environmental well contractors;

 (4) license explorers engaged in exploratory boring and examine individuals who supervise or oversee exploratory boring;

 (5) after consultation with the commissioner of natural resources and the Pollution Control Agency, establish standards for the design, location, construction, repair, and sealing of wells and borings within the state; and

 (6) issue permits for wells, groundwater thermal devices, bored geothermal heat exchangers, and elevator borings.

 The commissioner shall establish procedures for application, approval, and issuance of permits by rule.

 The commissioner may inspect, collect water samples, and have access, at all reasonable times, to a well or boring site, including wells or borings drilled, sealed, or repaired.

 (1) issuance of licenses for:

 (ii) persons constructing, repairing, and sealing dewatering wells;